robinsillem/SecurityTraining/Attacks/SQL and other injection attacks.md

 In the Jade\_Express\_mySQL sample go to the other ssh shell and start a mysql command line session (username:root password:sec\_training, use sec\_training;) and run the SELECT command you see in the other ssh shell.
 You'll see (hopefully) 1 row - the registered user, with the given email and password.
 If you use the wrong password you'll get no rows back.

+However, if you add

+AND 1=0

-However, if you add AND 1=0 to your correct query, you'll get 0 rows.
-And if you add AND 1=0 UNION SELECT '', '', '*insert your user name here*>', '' FROM users, you'll get 1 row back, with your user's name in the right column, totally ignoring the email and password in the first part of the query.
+to your correct query, you'll get 0 rows.
+And if you add

+AND 1=0 UNION SELECT '', '', '*insert your user name here*>', '' FROM users

+you'll get 1 row back, with your user's name in the right column, totally ignoring the email and password in the first part of the query.

 This is looking hopeful, but how do we get this query to run via the UI?
-Looking at the code, the qu ry is build up by string concatenation.
+Looking at the code, the query is built up by string concatenation.
 We see that whatever we typed into the Email field goes inside some quotes in a where clause, as does whatever we typed into the Password field.
-So it's easy - we insert a whole new ending to the query as the Email input data, including a comment at the end to throw the original part of the query away.
+So it's easy - we insert a whole new ending to the query as the Email input data, including a closing quote at the beginning and a comment at the end to throw the original part of the query away.
 It will look something like this:

 ' AND 1=0 UNION SELECT '', '', '*insert your user name here*', '' --

 And bingo, you're in, using a union-based SQL injection attack.
-Or not, if you haven't quite got the attack string right :-( - keep trying until you do, you can look at the console log to see what is actually being presented to the database.
+Or not, if you haven't quite got the attack string right :-( - keep trying until you do (*hint*: there should be a space after the --), you can look at the console log to see what is actually being presented to the database.
 If you haven't come across the UNION keyword in SQL before, you may be sure that the attacker has (see above) - deep knowledge of the target system is key for an attacker, and UNION isn't very deep.

 But wait, it gets worse. :-(.
 Even with this very simple injection we can replace '*insert your user name here*' with a subquery like: